 The thought process is that time gets wasted as teams try to gather baseline data.
 A proper FP&A requires a strategy that ensures you can access information beyond just baseline data.

-Assess your current FP&A processes, address the pain points of inefficient protocols and evaluate which automation solutions your organization needs to optimize your FP&A methods.
+Assess your current FP&A processes, address the pain points of inefficient protocols and evaluate which automation solutions your organisation needs to optimise your FP&A methods.

 FP&A automation streamlines forecasting and budgeting tasks to help teams improve their productivity.
 Advancements in FP&A technology are driving the future trends of FP&A automation to further enhance operational efficiencies.